INVASIVE REMOVAL

 Walking around we watch each season come and go.
 We notice where some plants like to grow, and in other areas, small nooks during the coldest months become a small creature's home.

 Mechanical removal of invasive species is the main way we clean up our forests because it allows us to observe the changing environment, while interacting with the environment as carefully and least destructively as we can.
-We do not use herbicides such as Glyphosate except for in very specific situations.
+We do not use herbicides such as Glyphosate, instead in a limited capacity we use 30% vinegar.
 Most of the removal is done by hand with small tools.

 INVASIVE DISPOSAL

 During this project a few avenues of invasive plant disposal have been attempted.
-In the beginning we burned piles of mixed honeysuckle and ivy.
-Deciding that was too detrimental to air quality, we chose to rent dumpsters and have the material disposed of at the dump.
+In the beginning we burned piles of mixed Japanese honeysuckle and English ivy.
+Deciding that was detrimental to air quality, we chose to rent dumpsters and have the material disposed of at the dump.
 This was better for air quality but required several trips, using gas and increasing our carbon footprint.
-This was also a very expensive option.
+This was also an expensive option.
 Finally, we experimented with several compost piles and have found a system that breaks down the material over time and if done correctly does not have any regrowth.

 Clearings Created for Forest Health